agx/feedbackd/doc/feedback-themes.rst

 - `Sound`:  Plays a sound from the installed sound theme
 - `VibraRumble`: A single rumble using the haptic motor
 - `VibraPeriodic`: A periodic rumble using the haptic motor
+- `VibraPattern`: A pattern specifying the rumbling of the haptic motor
 - `Led`: A LED blinking in a periodic pattern

 Sound feedback